luisvega86/cse210-spring24/README.md

-# cse210-ww-student-template
-This is the starter code for students in the worldwide content version of CSE 210.
+# Luis Alfredo Vega repo for cse210-spring-24

 This repository contains the starter code for many different projects.
 They are arranged as follows: